flipperdevices/flipperzero-firmware/README.md

 ---

-Have you ever thought to yourself "Man, I wish I could figure out the Future Value of a 200,000 investment, over the span of 5 years, with a 7.5% interest rate, but all I have is my Flipper Zero"?
+Have you ever thought to yourself "Man, I wish I could figure out the Future Value of a $12,000 investment, over the span of 3 years, with a 7.5% interest rate, in which I pay another $3,500 into each year, but all I have is my Flipper Zero"?

 ![Calculator](demoimg.png)

-Neither have I, and please get help if you find yourself in this situation.
+Neither have I, and please get help if you have.

 Nonetheless, if you find yourself in this precarious siutation, Here's the tool to do this.